 PJRC has a page of troubleshooting tips aimed at the LC and early 3.x boards which can be helpful if you run into issues with your setup.

 Assembling the Module

-The board ships with high quality selectively plated male headers that are hard to find.
+The board ships with high quality selectively plated male headers that are hard to find or they are preassembled onto the module if you order it that way.
 They have gold plating on the contact portion of the leg while the solder pins are tin plated for easiest soldering.

 To ensure good alignment during soldering first insert the loose headers into a solderless breadboard.
 The Teensy board can then be placed on top of the headers and easily soldered in place.

 If you want to socket the Teensy LC, it can be mated with these 14-pin female headers.

 For the vertically challenged, we also offer this complete set of high quality, low profile headers to minimize the stacking height.

 The Teensy line of boards are an excellent product that provides high performance and advanced I/O to tackle even the hardest problems which is why they are often found in advanced hobbyist projects as well as low volume production builds.

 The PJRC forum provides access to excellent technical advice that is far more advanced than found on the normal Arduino forums.
 It is the best place to find information on how to use the advanced features found in the Teensy.
 It is not the place to get basic Arduino type questions answered however, which is good as the forum is not cluttered with ‘how do I blink an LED?’ type questions.

 The Teensy LC is a good solid performer in the lower end of the Teensy performance spectrum but it is still about 8x faster than an Arduino Uno.